Kabyle language: Syntax

 The predicative particle "d" should not be confused with the particle of coordination "d"; indeed, the latter is followed by a noun at its annexed state while the first is always followed by a noun at its free state.

 Vocabulary

-Kabyle has absorbed some Arabic, French, Latin, Greek and Punic vocabulary.
-According to Salem Chaker, Arabic loanwords represent 35% of the total Kabyle vocabulary; the number of French loanwords has not been studied yet.
+Kabyle has absorbed Arabic, French, Latin, Greek and Punic vocabulary.
+Arabic loanwords representing 22.7% to 46% of the total Kabyle vocabulary, with many estimates putting it at about 35%.
+The number of French loanwords has not been studied yet.
 These loanwords are sometimes Berberized and sometimes kept in their original form.
 The Berberized words follow the regular grammar of Kabyle (free and annexed state).

 Examples of Berberized Arabic or French words: